How To Stop Eating Out of Boredom

 11. Realize That Food Won’t Solve Your Problem

 In general, if you’re not hungry, you’re emotionally eating.
 These emotions are often boredom, sadness, anxiety, even happiness.
-When we eat to sooth these emotions, rather than feeling the emotion itself, we often end up overeating, or eating when we’re not feeling any physical hunger in the first place.
+When we eat to soothe these emotions, rather than feeling the emotion itself, we often end up overeating, or eating when we’re not feeling any physical hunger in the first place.

 When women stop emotional eating, I see the biggest changes in weight loss and eating habits.
 This is truly the key to long term, sustainable change.